Chairman of the Judges

 JUDGES ALPHABETICALLY BY COUNTRY

-A former Principal Dancer of the Opéra de Paris, has been Director of the Ballet de l’Opéra de Bordeaux since September 1996.
+A former Etoile of the Opéra de Paris, has been Director of the Ballet de l’Opéra de Bordeaux since September 1996.
 After studying at the Conservatoire de Nice under Alexandre Kalioujny, Charles Jude successfully auditioned to join the ballet company of the Opéra de Paris (1971).

 Promoted to the rank of premier danseur in 1975, he won the Bronze Medal at the Tokyo International Ballet Competition with Florence Clerc.
 On 8th July 1977 he was named Principal Dancer after his magnificent turn in Ivan the Terrible (Yury Grigorovich).
 Read More